About Us

 Rebecca Roth

 Rebecca has been working in the mental health field for over 25 years, counseling individuals, families, and groups in a variety of settings, which has allowed her to work with a highly diverse population of people.
-Gaining knowledge and experience in working with diversity, and being able to offer services equitably, are core values of hers – which of course involves ongoing examination and acknowledgment of her limitations.
+She places a high value on working in community settings and empowering those who have historically been marginalized or are under-resourced.
+Rebecca often weaves concepts and practices of mindfulness, yoga, and other somatic and nature-based therapies into her work.

 Inga Knudson

 Inga received her graduate degree from the USF in Counseling Psychology and her bachelor’s degree from the UCSC in Feminist Studies.
 Both universities emphasize a systems-thinking approach which has traveled with Inga into her psychotherapy practice.
-Systems thinking paints a fuller picture of how we navigate the world within and around us.
-In psychology this is known as a bio-psycho-spiritual-social approach to therapy, this means we explore what it means to be you from multiple lenses.
+This is known as a bio-psycho-spiritual-social approach to therapy, this means we explore what it means to be you from multiple lenses.

 Annette Barnett